- What is anemia in toddlers?

 The destruction of RBCs is a normal process and is called hemolysis.
 However, in certain scenarios, the body is unable to balance the pace of RBCs destruction and production.
 It leads to a deficit, which is called hemolytic anemia, and this is caused by several reasons that are primarily genetic.

 i.
 Sickle cell disease: The genetic disorder causes the RBCs to develop an abnormal sickle or ‘C’ shape instead of the normal circular concave form.
 The abnormality causes the red blood cells to become sticky making them clump within blood vessels.
 Since less amount of blood reaches the different tissues of the body, the cells become deprived of oxygen.
-Sickle-shaped RBCs also have a short life of 10 to 20 days compared to the 120 days-life of a normal RBC.
+Sickle-shaped RBCs also have a short lifespan of 10 to 20 days compared to the 120 days-life of a normal RBC.
 The body is unable to produce healthy red blood cells leading to a low count of RBCs and eventually anemia (2).

 ii.
 Thalassemia: It is caused by missing genes.
 The bone marrow produces fewer than usual red blood cells.
 It means there are more RBCs destructed than produced.
 The low RBC count reduces hemoglobin levels, thus causing anemia.
 Anemia is one of the several symptoms of thalassemia (3).